Appendices included:

 Pupils are expected to engage fully in RSE and when discussing issues related to RSE, treat others with respect and sensitivity.

 Parents do not have the right to withdraw their children from relationships education.
-At Stoke Primary we do not teach non-statutory / non-science components of sex education with RSE.
+Parents have the right to withdraw their children from non-statutory components.
+Requests for withdrawal should be put in writing to the Headteacher.
+Alternative work will be given to pupils who are withdrawn from sex education.
 Parents/Carers who have concerns about the of teaching RSE are encouraged to discuss this with the teacher.

 Appendix 1